 Suprlink is a program that works with Suprtool to add "multidataset" capability to Suprtool.
 Suprlink is not a set of callable routines.
-To run Suprlink you can run as a separate program as /opt/robelle/bin/suprlink or suprlink, provided you have the correct PATH settings.
+To use it, you can run Suprlink by entering the command /opt/robelle/bin/suprlink.

 Rather than take the regular path to multiple datasets -- random retrieval via Eloquence keys -- we have chosen to follow a different path: fast serial extracts plus a very efficient merge.